kebabmane/DLND-Project3-Generate-TV-Scripts/README.md

 ## Recurant Neural Networks

-RNN's work well where we need to remember previous words in order to predict which word comes next
+RNN's work well where we need to remember previous words in order to predict which word comes next, however we are required to preprocess the data in a specific sequence of steps for the network to function correctly

 * In order for RNN's to be used with text data steps need to be taken to preprocess;
 * Convert word to Int and convert Int to word